 Getting to Hinze Dam

-It’s an easy well sealed road to the lake, click on the map below to expand it and you can use the directions function to get driving times and route from your location.
-If you are using an older paper map or GPS watch the signs as you get closer, the access is now via Advancetown Road, older maps may still show Gilston Road access which won’t work any more.
+It’s an easy well-sealed road to the lake, click on the map below to expand it and you can use the directions function to get driving times and routes from your location.
+If you are using an older paper map or GPS watch the signs as you get closer, the access is now via Advancetown Road, older maps may still show Gilston Road access which won’t work anymore.